Animal Profile

 Spay/Neuter Status: Spayed

-How is this dog around strangers?: Friendly, outgoing, and playful
+How is this dog around strangers?: She is friendly, and playful around strangers.

-How is this dog around cats?: Alert barks
+How is this dog around cats?: No experience.

 Housetrained:: Yes